alexmcnulty/Learning-to-rank/README.md

 * pickle
 * Tensorflow 0.12

+Folder named tests holds all of the data from the models, and the baseline.py which is used to run the significance tests

 Python Files
 * logreg.py - This file handles the logistic regression classifier.
 It is ran using fold1, and requires that the data is in a folder named Fold1 within the same directoy.
 It will save a list of NDCG@10 and ERR scores for each queryid which can then be used by signif_test.py in order to employ test statistics
 * baseline.py - This file handles the baseline model.
 It is ran using fold1, and requires that the data is in a folder named Fold1 within the same directoy.
 It will save a list of NDCG@10 and ERR scores for each queryid which can then be used by signif_test.py in order to employ test statistics